featherbear/UNSW-CSE-Thesis/site/content/posts/capturing-network-activity-securely.md

 A Wireless Access Point (WAP) is essentially a "Wireless Hub", where packets are broadcasted both from the WAP to a client device; and from client devices to the WAP (due to the nature of shared RF space).
 Therefore, a Wireless NIC (WNIC) with Promiscuous Mode enabled too can monitor wireless network activity.

-We are also able to monitor and capture 802.11 radio frames, which may be useful in side channel analysis of network activity. (i.e Does it try to host / join a wireless network during boot?)
+We are also able to monitor and capture 802.11 radio frames, which may be useful in side-channel analysis of network activity. (i.e Does it try to host / join a wireless network during boot?)

 ***